 The race for the best supporting actress category for a drama series is as brimming with talent as ever, and the fact that none of the nominees from last year would be returning this year (save one: the lady that sits on the Iron Throne currently) including the fantastic trio of Alexis Bledel, Ann Dowd and Yvonne Strahovski from the excellent Hulu drama ‘The Handmaid’s Tale’, Millie Bobby Brown from ‘Stranger Things’, Vanessa Kirby from ‘The Crown’ and Thandie Newton from ‘Westworld’ who is also the current reigning champion, we are looking at a completely fresh slate, and with that, possibly exciting new talent or an opportunity for returning actors who couldn’t secure a nomination up until last time.

-While ‘Game of Thrones’ is looking to expand in this category like none other, possibly eyeing three nominations — which is perfectly possible as ‘A Handmaid’s Tale’ isn’t in competition this year — there are a couple of returning favourites and actors who should’ve gotten their fare due long time ago also looking to make the nominations, given that there is some breathing space this time around.
-That being said, read on to find out who are the strongest contenders for Best Supporting Actress in Drama Series this year.
-Here are our predictions for the best supporting actress nominations for a Drama series at the Emmys 2019.
+While ‘Game of Thrones’ is looking to expand in this category despite its all unbecoming final season, possibly eyeing three or atleast two nominations — which is perfectly possible as ‘A Handmaid’s Tale’ isn’t in competition this year — there are a couple of returning favourites and actors who should’ve gotten their fair due long time ago also looking to make the nominations, given that there is some breathing space this time around.
+That being said, read on to find out our predictions for the best-supporting actress nominations for a Drama series at the Emmys 2019.

 8. Fiona Shaw, Killing Eve